YiyunZhou/GSU-Text-Mining-Workshop-Fall-2015/README.md

 ##### Post-workshop Evaluation

 Please take a few minutes to answer the [feedback questionnaire](https://gsu.qualtrics.com/jfe/form/SV_a5G5IOB04dcCGUZ) at the completion of the workshop.
-The questionnaire will be available during 3:30-4:30pm on December 4th, 2015.

 ##### Some Additional Text Mining Resources
 + [Natural Language Processing by Dr. Dan Jurafsky and Dr. Christopher Manning at Stanford University](https://www.coursera.org/course/nlp) - a good self-paced online course.